PawseySC/singularity-containers/_episodes/04-writable-containers.md

 ```
 {: .bash}

-Unless `$HOME` is bind mounted to the container (for security reasons it shouldn't), the newly created file will be gone after the container exits:
+Unless `$HOME` is bind mounted to the container (for security reasons it shouldn't be), the newly created file will be gone after the container exits:

 ```
 $ ls ~/write-to-home